Level Eligibility

 Timing of Placements

-We will place a list-worthy level no more than one month after it gets rated in-game, even if it has little to no victors.
-Levels using the 2-player gamemode may be subject to an extended deadline to more accurately gauge difficulty.
+We will place a list-worthy level no more than one month after it gets rated in-game.
+Levels using the 2-player gamemode may be subject to an extended deadline.

 Moving Levels